1cadumagalhaes/tdc-amazon-project/README.md

 - Add at least one screenshot of the game running locally (queue + in-match UI).
 - Place images in a docs/ directory and reference them in this README.

+## Prompsts

+### Prompt 1: defining problem, planning tasks.
+(site instructions as context)

+We are going to build an online web game of tiktaktoe.
+Do you know about mario 35 or even tetris 99?
+I want something similar to that.
+So its basically players fighting until they lose, and game ends once theres only one player left.
+When players defeat others, they go back into the "lobby" waiting for another challenger that have defeated others.
+Games should have time, a game of tiktaktoe shouldnt take more than 30 seconds.
+This adds some pressure.
+So lets think like chess time, each player will have 30 seconds to make their move.
+If game is tied players continue playing, but each game time goes down 5 seconds for player.
+Of course time limit is 1 second in the end.
+For low times (below 5 seconds) we can add increment.

+Since this is an mvp we should make it so players can start as soon as there is at least one other player.
+Losers are eliminated and we generate their position.
+There is no draw handling, with time pressure players will make mistakes or lose in time.
+Its part of the game design.

+Turn order is random at start and alternates.
+If player time ends they lose, if they disconnect more than 10 seconds its timeout.
+Nickames arent anonymous, but we wont use auth either.
+We'll just let players say their name per game, store it in the browser as local storage.
+Names must be unique, alfanumerical, 16 chars long (basically a username)

+About stack:

+Svelte, tailwind with daisy ui.
+Typescript with bun, we might use fastify or elysia.

+Lets make a first version with sqlite, if I chose to develop this further I can change to postgres.
+We need to think about sockets and general architecture.

+Also I want code design to be more functional than object oriented.
+Would it be easier if instead of having a server we made p2p connections?
+Making someone host the lobby, since its an mvp.

+Lets go with ec2 to deploy the backend, I prefer that also bc this way we arent tied to a single provider.

+Now lets start with the readme.
+Readme should be a summary, we'll also have an AGENT.md with more detailed instructions, including tasks.

+### Prompt 2: executing tasks step by step

+Hi!
+You may ask me questions at any point.
+Lets develop this step by step.
+We'll iterate over each part, testing it and making sure it works.

 ## License

 - MIT